almirpehratovic/EmailExport/README.md

 * For downloading email messages from Gmail security needs to be adjusted temporarily (Turn on on this [link](https://www.google.com/settings/security/lesssecureapps))
 * Every message is downloaded as a folder which contains main message file and all attachments
 * Output file for email message is velocity template (html)
-* User can choose between two different naming patterns
+* User can configure naming patterns in naming.properties
 * Messages are downloading for the range of dates

 ## List of features that are currently missing